jpratt2/CucumberTemplateJava/README.md

     I set names to page elements

-Within the Java code, set the name of the compound locator using the putElementName method.
+Within the Java code for @When("I set names to page element"), you can set the name of compound locators using the putElementName method.

      putElementName("main button", $("#divMain").$("button") )